camilo-v/Publications/README.md

 Contact [Camilo Valdes](mailto:cvaldes3@miami.edu) for pull requests, bug reports, good jokes and coffee recipes.

+- If you **found a bug**, open an issue and _please provide detailed steps to reliably reproduce it_.
+- If you have **feature request**, open an issue.
+- If you **would like to contribute**, please submit a pull request.

 ### Maintainers

 - [Camilo Valdes](mailto:cvaldes3@miami.edu)

+### Download

+- [Download the List](https://github.com/camilo-v/Publications/archive/master.zip) zip archive, and extract its contents.

 ## License